KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Code Safety

-My second recommendation is that if you have the authority, go into a repo’s Settings, click the Branches tab
+My first recommendation is that if you have the authority, go into a repo’s Settings, click the Branches tab
 * Protect the main branch so it can’t be deleted (for example, your master branch)

 </td></tr>